-Compared with low-dimensional entanglement states, high-dimensional entanglement states, i.e., entangled qudits (the dimension $d\geq 3$), has been proved to be stronger in the violations of local realism \cite{KaszlikowskiPRL00,CollinsPRL02}, and more resilience to error than two-dimensional systems \cite{FujiwaraPRL03}.
-Besides, quantum cryptographic protocols where qubits are replaced with qudits include higher information density coding \cite{DurtPRA04} and realize the schemes faster\cite{VaziriPRL02}.
+Compared with low-dimensional entanglement, high-dimensional entanglement, i.e., entangled qudits (the dimension $d\geq 3$), has been proved to be stronger in the violations of local realism \cite{KaszlikowskiPRL00,CollinsPRL02}, and more resilience to error than two-dimensional systems \cite{FujiwaraPRL03}.
+Besides, quantum cryptographic protocols where qubits are replaced by qudits not only include higher information density coding \cite{DurtPRA04}, but also realize the schemes faster\cite{VaziriPRL02}.
 Bell inequalities and time-energy degree of freedom for multipartite qudits have been studied \cite{SonPRL06,RichartAPB12}.
 The application of qudits offers interesting alternatives.
-For example, they allow the reduction of elementary gates, and consequently of the number of physical information carriers.
-Recently, some theoretical schemes have been proposed for implementing three-dimensional entangled state of atoms in a cavity QED system \cite{DelgadoPLA07,YePRA08,LinPRA07}.
-For instance, Song et al.\cite{songEPJD08} have proposed a scheme to generate a maximally four-dimensional entangled state in two remote cavities.
-In this scheme, by choosing suitable intensities and detunings, atomic spontaneous radiation and photon leakage out of cavity and fiber are efficiently suppressed.
-Shen et al. \cite{shenJPB11} also have proposed a scheme to generate a four-dimensional entangled state between two atoms trapped in two separate cavities via quantum Zeno dynamics.
+For example, they allow the reduction of elementary gates and the number of physical information carriers.
+Recently, some theoretical schemes have been proposed for implementing three-dimensional atomic entangled state in cavity QED systems \cite{DelgadoPLA07,YePRA08,LinPRA07,songEPJD08}.
+For instance, based on quantum Zeno dynamics, Shen et al. \cite{shenJPB11} have proposed a scheme to generate a four-dimensional entangled state between two atoms trapped in two separate uterine cavities.

-Now, we will show how to produce high-dimensional entangled states of NVEs in this physical model.
+Now, we will show how to produce high-dimensional entangled states of NVEs based on the physical model above.
 The two NVEs collective modes are initially prepared in vacuum states and the control qubit is initially prepared in the excited state $|e\rangle$.
-The first step, let $H_I$ takes effect in Eq.(4).
-A controllable "shift" pulse is applied to satisfy the resonant interaction between the control qubit and NVES 1, while the NVEs 2 is not affected during the interaction for the large detuning.
-After an interaction time $t_{1}$, A Rabi pulse is used to realize "$\pi$"gate, and then we add another pulse to let $R$ take effect, i.e. $|e\rangle\rightarrow |g\rangle $ and $|g\rangle\rightarrow |e\rangle $.
-Then, a controllable "shift" pulse is applied to satisfy the resonant interaction between the control qubit and NVEs 2, while the NVEs 1 is large detuning from the control qubit.
-After an interaction time $\tau_{1}$, the system evolves into the state
+Then, a controllable "shift" pulse is applied to satisfy the resonant interaction between the control qubit and NVEs 1, while the NVEs 2 is not affected during the interaction for the large detuning.
+After an interaction time $t_1^{1}$, $R$ takes effect, i.e. $|e\rangle\rightarrow |g\rangle $ and $|g\rangle\rightarrow |e\rangle $.
+Then another controllable "shift" pulse is applied to satisfy the resonant interaction between the control qubit and NVEs 2, while the NVEs 1 is large detuning from the control qubit.
+Choosing an interaction time $t_2^{1}$, the system evolves into the state